Understanding Agile Development and Enterprise Architecture

 Existing systems are not going to be changed.
 Even the F-22 Raptor had to connect with legacy systems using interfaces developed in the 1970s.
 Even a plane that expensive could not get legacy systems remodeled.
 The Raptor fit inside existing interface and data structure.

 A common constraint overlooked by fast-moving teams is how multi-jurisdictional legislation, or a business plan, will affect the product.
 In these cases, the EA team has a duty to dig in and develop the minimum necessary constraints to prevent the product from requiring radical re-factoring at an inconvenient moment.
 Like all constraints on creativity, good EA practitioners understand the importance of just enough.

 Enterprise Architecture & Agile: Solve Dependency

-EA practitioners working in an enterprise can be expected to need to step in and solve dependency and conflict that arise between products solutions and systems.
-Simply look at TOGAF phase G, it highlights the need for guidance and architecture change.
-Agile development and the scope of modern integration make this long-lived need service more important than it has ever been.
+We can expect eA practitioners working in an enterprise to need to step in and solve dependency and conflict that arise between products, solutions and systems.
+Simply look at TOGAF Phase G, it highlights the need for guidance and architecture change.
+Agile development and modern integration make this long-lived need service more important than it has ever been.

 Unblock the portfolio